PKZIP and PKUNZIP

 Will I be able to unzip a program with WinZip I zipped in PKZIP?

-Assuming the file was zipped correctly, any file with the .zip extension can be pkunziped, as well as unzipped in WinZip or any other compression utility that can read .zip files.
+Assuming the file was zipped correctly, any file with the .zip extension can be pkunziped, and unzipped in WinZip or another compression utility.

 Do you have a listing of available switches used at the command line?